Coloby/quartz_notes/quartz_content/PublicNotes/Pragmatism.md

 			- without the focus on almost re-inventing the wheel
 			- more versatile & accessible
 		- [fonte](https://youtu.be/B9XGUpQZY38?t=450)
-- Why? - to grow in any field or to upgrade a process
+- Why? - to grow in any field or upgrade a process
 - How?
 	1. *Observe* trough POC framework:
 		1. Problem - identify what root problems to overcome